nodecosmos/charybdis/charybdis/README.md

         * ⚠️ If table exists, table options will result in alter table query that without `CLUSTERING ORDER` and `COMPACT STORAGE` options.

   Model dropping is not added.
-If you removed model, you need to drop table manuall
+If you removed model, you need to drop table manually.

 * ### Running migration
   ```bash